dspicher/bitcoin-blockparser/README.md

 ## Contributing

 Use the issue tracker to report problems, suggestions and questions.
 You may also contribute by submitting pull requests.

-If you find this project helpful, please consider making a donation:
-`1LFidBTeg5joAqjw35ksebiNkVM8azFM1K`

 ## TODO